Amybeth McNulty

-Amybeth McNulty (born 7 November 2001) is an Irish actress based in Canada.
-She is known for her starring role as Anne Shirley in the CBC/Netflix drama series Anne with an E (2017–2019), based on the 1908 novel Anne of Green Gables by Lucy Maud Montgomery, and for her role as Vickie in the Netflix science fiction horror series Stranger Things (2022–present).
+Amybeth McNulty (born 7 November 2001) is an Irish and Canadian actress.
+She is known for her starring role as Anne Shirley in the CBC/Netflix drama series Anne with an E (2017–2019), based on the 1908 novel Anne of Green Gables by Lucy Maud Montgomery, and for her role as Vickie in the Netflix Sci-Fi series Stranger Things (2022–2025).

 Early life

-Amybeth McNulty was born on 7 November 2001 in Milford, County Donegal, Ireland, the only daughter of an Irish father and a Canadian mother.
-She also has Scottish heritage.
+Amybeth McNulty was born in Letterkenny General Hospital on 7 November 2001 and was raised in Milford, a small town in the north of County Donegal in The Republic of Ireland, the northernmost province in Ireland, the only daughter of an Irish father and a Canadian mother.
 She was homeschooled.
-She was a member of An Grianán's "Youth Theatre", where she trained in acting and ballet.
+She was a member of An Grianán Theatre's "Youth Theatre" in Letterkenny, where she trained in acting and ballet.